zz9980/x1/README.md

 # x1:  Lights, Action, Camera!
 Create a scene plus some action for your creature.
-- Design your own "creature" (and give it a better name than "Zoog").

-Modify the "starter" code in the "x1.java" file to redraw your scene in each frame, and make your creature move as described below, and show it at the new coordinates (x,y).

 SCENE:  Design a "scene" with sky, sun, grass, and a few other features such as a tree and a house.

 CREATURE:
+* Design your own "creature" (and give it a better name than "Zoog").
 * Use at least three different shapes and colors for your creature.
 * Also display its name in a contrasting color.